hariolu/ha-random-pools/README.md

 - 🎶 Load sound pools from folders with audio files (`.mp3`, `.ogg`).
 - 🎲 Each pool is exposed as a `sensor` that always provides one random entry.
 - 🔄 Shuffle & reload without restarting Home Assistant.
-- 🛟 Safe fallbacks if a pool is empty.
+- ⚙️ Safe fallbacks if a pool is empty.

 ---

 ## 🛠 Example Use Cases
-- 🤖 **Random bot replies**: send different phrases in Telegram/Discord automations.
+- 🤖 **Random bot replies** — send different phrases in Telegram/Discord automations.
-- 🗣 **Dynamic TTS**: pick a random greeting line before announcing the weather.
+- 🗣 **Dynamic TTS** — pick a random greeting line before announcing the weather.
-- 🚨 **Sound notifications**: choose a random alert sound when motion is detected.
+- 🚨 **Sound notifications** — choose a random alert sound when motion is detected.
-- 🚀 **Startup events**: play a random "system online" phrase or sound.
+- 🚀 **Startup events** — play a random "system online" phrase or sound.

 ---